Amy Lavelle Integrative Psychological Therapist BSc (Hons), P.G.Dip., MBACP

 Working integratively I draw on various models and therapeutic approaches to tailor therapy to the needs of the individual, rather than work from one specific model.
 We are all so unique and I don't believe we are a one size fits all.
 Some examples of therapies and approaches I may use are Cognitive Behavioural Therapy, Psychodynamic, Transactional Analysis and Humanistic therapies.

 If this is the first time you have had therapy it can take a little time to get used to the process.
-I understand how daunting and sometimes scary the first steps can be, that's why I offer a half price initial consultation.
-During the consultation, we will assess your needs, draw up a treatment plan and give you the chance to get a feel for therapy.
+I understand how daunting and sometimes scary the first steps can be, that's why I offer a free initial telephone consultation.
+During the consultation, we will assess your needs, and give you the chance to get a feel for the process and ask any questions you may have..
 You can decide there and then if you would like to continue with the process, or it may benefit you to reflect and have some time to think about it.

 We have to have courage to embark on the therapeutic journey, and it is important to have a therapist who you can trust will support and be there with you throughout this journey.
 The therapeutic relationship plays a crucial part to therapy, as without it, therapy simply cannot work.